 Stop for a bite to eat

 When you’re hungry for a bite, you can find plenty of dining options to fuel up.
 At the Tiger Terrace, the menu is diverse with Chickie’s and Pete’s crab fries, burgers, chicken tenders, pizza, and mozzarella sticks, and you can sit down while you eat.
-The Tiger Terrace Express Market has grab-and-go food for snacks along the way.
-There are also two food trucks, Colbies Food Truck and Eat Drink Taco Truck, for a unique experience at the zoo.
-If you are in the mood for a sweet treat, head to Mini Melts, which has assorted Mini Melts ice cream flavors and Churro Churro with freshly made churros, popcorn, and canned beverages.
+The Tiger Terrace Express Market offers grab-and-go snacks along the way.
+There are also two food trucks, Colbie’s Food Truck and Eat Drink Taco Truck, for a unique experience at the zoo.
+If you are in the mood for a sweet treat, head to Mini Melts for assorted Mini Melts ice cream flavors, or to Backyard Kitchen for food, plant-based options, and beverages.

 Have fun at an event

 Thanks to the daily events, the zoo makes even a regular visit extra special (be sure to visit their events calendar online to see what’s going on the day you go).
-There are events like the Wildlife Spotlight Series that focuses on giraffes, Soccer Day for all the soccer fans, birthday parties for the animals, sensory-friendly events, and even a mystery adventure to uncover the zoo’s secrets.
+There are events like the Run Wild For The Zoo 5K, Member Morning Strolls, birthday parties for the animals, sensory-friendly events, and even a mystery adventure to uncover the zoo’s secrets.
 When it starts to cool off, it’s great to stop by for Boo At The Zoo for treats in your favorite costumes.
 And during the holiday season, the zoo gets a glow up with over a million twinkling lights, performers, a sparkling waterfall, and a vine wall featuring a dazzling display.

 The Philadelphia Zoo has something for all ages.
 Photo Credit: NJ MOM